ricard1997/twod-analysis-kit/docs/source/BioPolymer2D.rst

     import matplotlib.pyplot as plt
     from twodanalysis import BioPolymer2D

 We initialize our object using a MDAnalysis Universe, or a AtomGroup, and the selection of the surface inteface.
-Although, selecting the surface interface is not mandatory it is highly recomended.
-In particular, if you expect to use polar histograms or any of the 2D density contour plot.
+Although, selecting the surface interface is not mandatory it is **highly recomended**.
+In particular, if you expect to make polar histograms or any of the 2D density contour plot.

 .. code-block:: python

-    tpr = "md.tpr" # Replace this with you own topology file xtc = "md.xtc" # Replace this with your trajectory file
+    MD_NOWATER_TPR='data/md_biopolymer_nowater.tpr' # Replace this with you own topology file MD_TRAJ='data/md_biopolymer_nowater.xtc' # Replace this with your trajectory file

-    universe = mda.Universe(tpr,xtc) # Define a universe with the trajectories sel=universe.select_atoms("protein") # Use any convinient selection.
+    universe = mda.Universe(MD_NOWATER_TPR,MD_TRAJ) # Define a universe with the trajectories sel=universe.select_atoms("protein") # Use any convinient selection.

     biopol = BioPolymer2D(sel, surf_selection='resname DOL and name O1 and prop z > 16')   # Initialize object by loading selection.

 If `BioPolymer2D` is initialized with a Universe, the whole universe is considered to be the selection.
-We can also set our our biopolymer to be subset of ``universe`` or
-``sel`` by adding the input parameter ``biopol_selection`` with a subset selection.
-Notethat the biopolymer is not necesarilly a protein but can also be a nucleic acid.
+We can also set our biopolymer to be subset of the ``mda.Universe`` or ``mda.AtomGroup`` by adding the input parameter ``biopol_selection`` with a subset selection. *Note that the biopolymer is not necesarilly a protein but can also be a nucleic acid.*

 .. note::